Zolo-Ryan/Zilo/README.md

 - Menubar give up when there are too many files or the file name is too large
 - After a find search is done, the color is not reverted back to normal
-- After pressing enter the search doesn't stop at the give line number, instead it moves to the first find query.
+- After pressing enter the search doesn't stop at the given line number, instead it moves to the first find query.